Some examples sound as follows:

 We are the possession of the Almighty Creator.
 He created us and everything in the heavens and the earth.
 We can either be smart and follow His Word, or we can be stupid and do things our own way.

-If the Almighty says He hates something, then we too must hate it.
-If He loves something, then we must love it too.
+Those who love the Almighty will come to love what He loves and hate the things He hates.
 If He says something is good, then it is good, and if He says it is bad, then it is bad.
-If we say otherwise, then we are stupid idiots.
-Unfortunately, there are many stupid idiots running around today and even governing our lives and countries.
+If we say otherwise, then we are fools.
+Unfortunately, there are many fools running around today and even governing our lives and countries.

 The ways of the Almighty are loving kindness and merciful in every way and any deviation from it are hateful cruelty.
 May we live as a light by walking in the way of Torah and making the name of the Almighty great, even in an evil generation as this one we live in today.